...

 Your visit to Kamikōchi shouldn’t stop at Kappa Bridge.
-Trekking further for another hour upstream of the Azusa River, you will reach the Myōjin Area.
+Trekking further for another hour upstream of the Azusa River from Kappa Bridge, you will reach the Myōjin Area.
 Here is the ground of God.
-Not sure if it is because this is where God lives, the atmosphere around the area is just different from Kappa Bridge.
-Once you enter the Hotaka Shrine, everything would seem so solemn, despite there might be crowds.
+Not sure if it is because this is where God lives, as the atmosphere around the area is distinctly different from the Kappa Bridge area.
+Once you enter the Hotaka Shrine in Kamikochi, everything would seem so solemn, even though there might be crowds.

 Tips:

 ☛ The sunrise in the area is stunning.
-So if you stay overnight at a hotel close by, wake up early and venture out to the lake to wait for the sun to appear from the other side of the mountain.
-Just note to watch your steps on the way and remember to bring a bright enough flashlight.
+If you stay overnight at a hotel close by, wake up early and venture out to the lake to wait for the sun to appear from the other side of the mountain.
+Just be careful to watch your steps on the way and remember to bring a decent flashlight.

-☛ If you love flowers, visit Myōjin Area from late May to June.
-During this short period of time, the area is covered by numerous types of flowers, making the Myōjin Area more colorful!
+☛ If you love flowers, visit Myojin Area from late May to June.
+During this short period, the area is covered with numerous types of flowers, making the Myojin Area even more colorful!

 Hotaka Shrine (穂高神社) and Myōjin Pond (明神池)

-The Myōjin Pond consists of one big and one smaller pond.
-Because the Myōjin Pond is within Hotaka Shrine’s precinct, to visit the pond, you need to pay a 500 yen entrance fee (200 yen for elementary school students).
+The Myojin Pond consists of a large pond and a smaller pond.
+Because the Myojin Pond is within Hotaka Shrine’s precinct, to visit the pond, you will need to pay a 500 yen entrance fee (200 yen for elementary school students).

-But, if you have the time, we still recommend paying that 500 yen because the view of Mt.
-Myōjindake (明神岳) as a backdrop with withered trees at the far end of the pond is just breathtaking!
+However, if you have the time, we still recommend paying the 500 yen because the view of Mt.
+Myōjindake (明神岳) as a backdrop, with withered trees at the far end of the pond, is just breathtaking!

 Important:

-☛ Please refrain from giving food to the wildlife here.
+☛ Please refrain from feeding the wildlife in this area.
 It is prohibited!

-☛ Myōjin Pond is another pond where you shouldn’t attempt to have an ice skating session.
-The pond’s surface won’t completely freeze is one reason, and you really won’t want to invade God’s backyard…
+☛ Myojin Pond is another pond where you shouldn’t attempt to have an ice-skating session.
+Not only is it likely that the pond’s surface won’t be completely frozen, but you also wouldn’t really want to invade God’s backyard either …

 Myōjin Ichino Pond (明神一之池)

-At the shrine’s Myōjin Ichino Pond, there is a place of worship for Hotaka Shrine’s object of worship, the Hotaka Mountains.
+At the Hotaka Shrine’s Myojin Ichino Pond, there is a place of worship for the shrine’s object of worship, the Hotaka Mountains.
 There is likely to be a queue in front of the place of worship.
 It is the best photography spot in the Hokata Shrine.

-So, while it might take a while until your term, it will be worth it!
+While you may have to wait a while until it is your turn, it will be worth it!

 The waterfowl living in the area might also “pose” in your photos (*´ω`).